johnnydecimal/jnoble__resume/resume.md

 Originally British, I moved to Australia by accident in 2003.
 I’ve worked all over the world: Colombia, Nigeria, Ukraine; I’ve been evacuated from war zones and met Prime Ministers.
 I received an award for bravery from the UK’s Royal Humane Society.
 I’m flexible, inventive, and calm in a crisis.

 I now live in Canberra.
-I hold an NV2 security clearance.

 ## Where I’ve worked